slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out."
 -- Naval Ravikant*

+> *"Education is what survives when what has been learnt has been forgotten."
+-- B.F.
+Skinner*

 Study physics, mathematics, computers, microeconomics, game theory and persuasion.